mlee212/Portfolio/README.md

 ## Purpose

-A collection of my awesome projects that I've finished and am currently working on.
+A collection of my neat projects and ideas that I've finished and am currently working on.
 Built with [Next.js](https://nextjs.org/), styled with [Chakra UI](https://next.chakra-ui.com/), and animated with [framer-motion](https://www.framer.com/api/motion/).

 ### Notes